-(C) Future streets.
-Whenever the Planning Commission shall have determined that, in conformity with the master plan, a street is necessary for the future subdivision of the property as shown on the subdivision map, but that the present dedication and construction of such street is not warranted, the Planning Commission may require that the location, width, and extent of such street shall be shown on the final map or on an approved map of record as a future street.
+(3) Future streets.
+Whenever the Planning Commission shall have determined that, in conformity with the master plan, a street is necessary for the future subdivision of the property, as shown on the subdivision map, but that the present dedication and construction of such street is not warranted, the Planning Commission may require that the location, width, and extent of such street shall be shown on the final map or on an approved map of record as a future street.
 Improvement of such future street may not be required of the subdivider by the Planning Commission.

-(D) Future street extension.
-Where necessary to give access to or permit a satisfactory future subdivision of adjoining land, streets shall extend to the boundary of the subdivision and the resulting dead-end streets may be approved without a turnaround.
-Reserve strips, including street plugs, may be required to preserve the objectives of street extensions.

-(E) Service roads.
-When any lot fronts on a major street, the Planning Commission may require the subdivider to dedicate a service road at the front of the lot.

-(F) Reserved strips.
-No reserved strips controlling the access to public ways will be approved unless the strips are necessary for the protection of the public welfare, and in these cases they may be required.
-The control and disposal of the land comprising the strips shall be placed within the jurisdiction of the city under conditions approved by the Planning Commission.
+- (4) Future street extension.
+Where necessary to give access to or permit a satisfactory future subdivision of adjoining land, streets shall extend to the boundary of the subdivision, and the resulting dead-end streets may be approved without a turnaround.
+Reserve strips, including street plugs, may be required to preserve the objectives of street extensions. - (5) Service roads.
+When any lot fronts on a major street, the Planning Commission may require the subdivider to dedicate a service road at the front of the lot. - (6) Reserved strips.
+No reserved strips controlling the access to public ways will be approved unless the strips are necessary for the protection of the public welfare, and in these cases, they may be required.
+The control and disposal of the land comprising the strips shall be placed within the jurisdiction of the city under conditions approved by the Planning Commission. - (7) Half-streets.
+Half-streets shall be prohibited except they may be approved where essential to the reasonable development of the subdivision when in conformity with the other requirements of these regulations and when the Planning Commission finds it will be practical to require the dedication of the other half when the adjoining property is subdivided.

-Subdivision Regulations

-(G) Half-streets.
-Half-streets shall be prohibited, except they may be approved where essential to the reasonable development of the subdivision when in conformity with the other requirements of these regulations, and when the Planning Commission finds it will be practical to require the dedication of the other half when the adjoining property is subdivided.
 Whenever a half-street is adjacent to a tract to be subdivided, the other half of the street shall be platted within the tract.
-Reserve strips may be required to preserve the objectives of half-streets.

-(H) Nonaccess and planting strips.
+Reserve strips may be required to preserve the objectives of half-streets. - (8) Non-access and planting strips.
 When the rear or side of any lots border any major street, the Planning Commission may require the subdivider to execute and deliver to the city an instrument deemed sufficient by the City Attorney prohibiting the right of ingress and egress to the lots across the side lines of the street.
-When the street is a freeway, state highway, or parkway, the subdivider may be required to dedicate and improve a planting strip adjacent to the street.

-(I) Alleys.
-When any lots are proposed for commercial or industrial usage, alleys at least 20 feet in width may be required at the rear thereof with adequate ingress and egress for truck traffic, unless alternative commitments for off-street service truck facilities without alleys are approved.
-Intersecting alleys shall not be permitted.

-(J) Private streets.
-The design and improvement of any private street shall be subject to all the requirements prescribed by this ordinance for public streets.
-The subdivider shall provide for the permanent maintenance of any street required for access to property in a private street subdivision.

-(K) Street names and signs.
-All street names shall be approved by the Planning Commission and County Roadmaster for conformance with the established pattern and to avoid duplication and confusion.
+When the street is a freeway, state highway, or parkway, the subdivider may be required to dedicate and improve a planting strip adjacent to the street. - (9) Alleys.
+When any lots are proposed for commercial or industrial usage, alleys at least 20 feet in width may be required at the rear thereof with adequate ingress and egress for truck traffic unless alternative commitments for off-street service truck facilities without alleys are approved.
+Intersecting alleys shall not be permitted. - (10) Private streets.
+The design and improvement of any private street shall be subject to all the requirements prescribed by this subchapter for public streets.
+The subdivider shall provide for the permanent maintenance of any street required for access to property in a private street subdivision. - (11) Street names.
+All street names shall be approved by the Planning Commission and County Roadmaster for conformance with the established pattern and to avoid duplication and confusion. - (12) Street signs.
 It shall be the responsibility of the developer to furnish and place all street signs required by the development.

-' 151.091 UTILITY EASEMENTS.

-Easements for sewers, drainage, water mains, public utility installations, including overhead or underground systems, and other like public purposes shall be dedicated, reserved, or granted by the subdivider in widths not less than five feet on each side of rear lot lines, alongside lot lines, and in planting strips wherever necessary; provided that easements of lesser width, such as for anchorage, may be allowed when the purpose of easements may be accomplished by easements of lesser width as approved by the city.
-(Ord.
-2012-01, passed 12-7-11)

-' 151.092 LOTS.
+§ 153.056 LOTS.